 “Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, in every family.”
 Kofi Annan

 In 2003 the AMO Programme became an independent NGO.
 The Dutch committee who supported AMO in this challenge became the ABaCus Foundation.
-In the years 2006 and 2007 AMO Programme had several projects concerning implementing TLMs in Ghanaian primary education.
+In the years 2006 and 2007 AMO Programme had several projects concerning implementing Teaching Learning Materials (TLMs) in Ghanaian primary education.
 With support by Dutch donations from ‘Impulsis’ and ‘Kerk in Actie’ two projects were started, regarding public schools in the Kwahu district and the purchase of machines for the AMO workshop.
 These projects made AMO flourish for a while.
 In the year 2008 the production rate decreased, but since 2009 AMO has been making steady progress again towards sustainability.

 At the end of 2011 although a new project was initiated; the Model School Project, which gave AMO a positive boost.
 Throughout Ghana AMO has installed one Model School in every region.
 2012 was the year that the coordination of the AMO Programme was taken over by Hopespring Foundation, headquartered in Accra.

-To improve the quality of education in Ghana, West Africa, by implementing teaching-learning materials (TLMs) into early childhood education and primary education.
+To improve the quality of education in Ghana, West Africa, by implementing teaching-learning materials into early childhood education and primary education.

-AMO intends to improve the quality of education by implementing TLMs.
+AMO intends to improve the quality of education by implementing ALMs.
 Especially for children, experiencing through playing is a good way of learning.
 Through puzzling, building, identifying, combining, arranging, sorting and playing, children come in contact with the basics of numeracy, literacy, creativity, problem solving and moral values.